anak10thn/ignsdk-qt/README.md

 ##Welcome to IGOS Nusantara SDK Pages##
 ![ignsdk](https://raw.github.com/anak10thn/ignsdk-art/master/logos/ignsdk-rocklovecode.png)
 IGN SDK is a software development kit designed specifically for application developers in IGOS Nusantara.
-But now also available for other Linux distros such as Arch Linux, Slackware and Debian.
+But now also available for other Linux distros such as Arch Linux, Slackware, Open SUSE and Debian.
 You can write native apps in HTML and Javascript with IGNSDK

 ##Wiki##
 https://github.com/anak10thn/ignsdk-qt/wiki